 Keg Sentry's processors require three values to monitor a beer tap:

-Keg Sentry's proprietary technology uses two sets of binary switches to program its processors instead of a computer program and application software.
+Keg Sentry's proprietary technology uses two sets of binary switches to program its processors instead of computer software.
 Referring to the lower left and right hand corners of the Monitor Module photograph, the two switches on the right are set to 14, which is the default value for a US pint, and the three switches on the left are set to 124, which is the number of US pints in a full keg.
 These three switches are also used to set a Low Level Alarm point.

 Binary switch values are changed by pressing a small detent on the top and bottom of each switch with a ball point pen to increase or decrease the value of each number.
 The initial programming process takes about a minute for a new keg, and resetting the same size keg requires a few seconds to push two momentary push-button switches.